-When the Meat Stock is done, pick the connective joint tissues, meat close to the bone, and marrow into your food processor or blender.
+When the Meat Stock is done, pick off the connective joint tissues, meat close to the bone, and marrow into your food processor or blender.
+Save the Meat Stock for drinking.
 Be careful, sometimes small bits of bones can sneak into the mix and get trapped up into the blade, which isn’t good.
-I really don’t measure, but generally fill the Vitamix 2/3 full with Meat Stock portions (this totals about three to three and half cups of Meat Stock portions), then add 4 or 5 pastured eggs, salt, pepper and garlic powder.
+I really don’t measure, but generally fill the Vitamix 2/3 full with Meat Stock pickings (this totals about three to three and half cups of Meat Stock portions), then add 4 or 5 pastured eggs, salt, pepper and garlic powder.
 Blend until combined.

 Once the edges turn brown, flip.
 Once both sides are browned, serve and enjoy.
 These can be served with fermented ketchup or fermented mustard sauce found in the Nourishing Traditions book.

 This makes a lot of beef nugget batter, more than we can eat.
-To keep it easy for future meals, when the mixture is cooled, fill freezer quart zip top bags half full of the batter and freeze, saving one meal worth of batter to make now.
+For future meals, when the mixture is cooled, fill freezer quart bags with batter and freeze, saving one meal worth of batter to make now.
 This is the perfect busy schedule meal for later days, where you just pull a baggie out of the freezer and put it in the refrigerator in the morning or night before, go to work all day, then when you get home just heat up your oil and fry your nuggets, add a vegetable side and dinner is done.

 *Nourishing Plot is written by Becky Plotner, ND, traditional naturopath, CGP, D.PSc. who sees clients in Rossville, Georgia.
 She is a Board Certified Naturopathic Doctor, through The American Naturopathic Medical Association and works as a Certified GAPS Practitioner who sees clients in her office, Skype and phone.
 She has been published in Wise Traditions, spoken at two Weston A. Price Conferences, Certified GAPS Practitioner Trainings, has been on many radio shows, television shows and writes for Nourishing Plot.
 She serves on the GAPS Board of Directors and has recently been named “The GAPS Expert” by Dr. Natasha and will serve teaching other Certified GAPS Practitioners proper use of the GAPS protocol.
 Since her son was delivered from the effects of autism (Asperger’s syndrome), ADHD, bipolar disorder/manic depression, hypoglycemia and dyslexia, through food, she continued her education specializing in Leaky Gut and parasitology through Duke University, finishing with distinction.
 She is a Chapter Leader for The Weston A. Price Foundation. [email protected]